The Policy Paper – Sixteen Pillars: Evolving the Good Friday Agreement

 Overview

-This pillar preserves Northern Ireland’s dual-market access within the constitutional framework, maintaining the legal conditions set out under the Windsor Framework.
+This pillar preserves Northern Ireland’s dual-market access within the constitutional framework, maintaining the legal conditions established under the Windsor Framework.

 Policy Function